TBD54566975/developer.tbd.website/examples/web5-quickstart-widgets/CONTRIBUTING.md

 go version go1.17.6 darwin/amd64
 ```

-If you do not have go, we recommend installing it by:
+If you do not have Go, we recommend installing it by:

 #### MacOS